aura7822/web/mozilla_Tweaks.md

 ❖.Restart LibreWolf often to clear session metadata.

-※OUTCOME : You can comfortably surf the web without any form of tracing or tracking or monitoring
+※OUTCOME : You can comfortably surf the web without any form of Digital Footprint or monitoring

 ※BEST FOR : Evasion from Tutor monitoring during critical operations eg school assingments and CATs